Eligibility for Civil Legal Aid

 The Legal Aid Office applies two tests to your application, the Financial Means and Legal Merits Test.
 Your application must pass both tests in order for legal aid to be granted.

 Financial Means and Legal Merits Test

-Before legal aid can be granted, every legal aid application must pass the following two tests:
+Before legal aid can be granted, every legal aid application must pass both tests:

-- Financial means test.
-This test is to determine whether your resources mean that according to the law, you cannot afford to pay for legal representation
+- Financial means test to determine whether your resources mean that, according to the law, you cannot afford to pay for legal representation

-- Legal merits test.
-This test is to determine whether it is reasonable for your legal representation to be funded by the public purse
+- Legal merits test to determine whether it is reasonable for your legal representation to be funded publicly